Omni Calculator logo

 To calculate the maximum deflection of a beam with a combination of loads, we can use the method of superposition.
 The superposition method states that we can approximate a beam's total deflection by adding together all the deflections brought about by each load configuration.
 However, this method only gives us an approximate value for the actual maximum deflection.
 Calculating complicated loads would require us to use what is known as the double integration method.

-Calculating beam deflection requires knowing the stiffness of the beam and the amount of force or load that would influence the bending of the beam.
-We can define the stiffness of the beam by multiplying the beam's modulus of elasticity, E, by its moment of inertia, I.
+Calculating beam deflection requires knowing the beam's bending or flexural rigidity and the amount of force or load that would influence its bending.
+We can define the beam's flexural rigidity by multiplying its modulus of elasticity, E, by its area moment of inertia, I.

 The modulus of elasticity depends on the beam's material.
 The higher a material's modulus of elasticity, the more of a deflection can sustain enormous loads before it reaches its breaking point.
 Concrete's modulus of elasticity is between 15-50 GPa (gigapascals), while steel tends to be around 200 GPa and above.
 This difference in the values of modulus of elasticity shows that concrete can only withstand a small amount of deflection and will experience cracking sooner than steel.